-To address these challenges, the NCCoE is collaborating with technology vendors to develop a prototype implementation.
-Once completed, this project [1] will demonstrate how organizations can verify that the internal components of the computing devices they acquire are genuine and have not been
+To address these challenges, the NCCoE has collaborated with technology vendors to develop a prototype implementation.
+This project [1] demonstrates how organizations can verify that the internal components of the computing devices they acquire are genuine and have not been tampered with.
+This solution relies on device vendors storing information within each device, and implementers using a combination of commercial off-the-shelf and open-source tools that work together to validate the stored information.
+By doing this, organizations can reduce the risk of compromise to products within their supply chains.

-- tampered with.
-This solution relies on device vendors storing information within each device, and - 274 implementers using a combination of commercial off-the-shelf and open-source tools that work - 275 together to validate the stored information.
-By doing this, organizations can reduce the risk of - 276 compromise to products within their supply chains. - 277 In this approach, device vendors create one or more artifacts within each device that securely bind - 278 the device's attributes to the device's identity.
-An organization that acquires the device can validate the - artifacts' source and authenticity, then check the attributes stored in the artifacts against the device's - actual attributes to ensure they match before fielding the device to the end user.
-A similar process can - be used to periodically verify the integrity of computing devices while they are in use. - 282 Hardware roots of trust are a central technology in our approach to enable the use of authoritative - information regarding the provenance and integrity of the components, which provide a strong basis - for trust in a computing device.
-A hardware root of trust is comprised of highly reliable firmware and - software components that perform specific, critical security functions.
-Hardware roots of trust are the - foundation upon which the computing system's trust model is built, forming the basis in hardware for - providing one or more security-specific functions for the system.
-By leveraging hardware roots of trust - as a computing device traverses the supply chain, we can maintain trust in the computing device - 289 throughout its operational lifecycle. - 290 Platform firmware and its associated configuration data is critical to the trustworthiness of a computing - 291 system [2].
-Because of the highly privileged position platform firmware has with hardware, in this - 292 prototype we also leverage a system firmware integrity detection component that includes mechanisms - 293 for detecting when platform firmware code and critical data have been corrupted.
-These mechanisms - complement the hardware authenticity process described above. - 295 This project addresses several processes, including: - how to create verifiable descriptions of components and platforms, which may be done by original equipment manufacturers (OEMs), platform integrators, and even IT departments; - how to verify the integrity and provenance of computing devices and components within the single transaction between an OEM and a customer; and - how to continuously monitor the integrity of computing devices and components at subsequent stages in the system lifecycle in the operational environment.
+In this approach, device vendors create one or more artifacts within each device that securely bind the device's attributes to the device's identity.
+An organization that acquires the device can validate the artifacts' source and authenticity, then check the attributes stored in the artifacts against the device's actual attributes to ensure they match before fielding the device to the end user.
+A similar process can be used to periodically verify the integrity of computing devices while they are in use.

+Attributes are bound to hardware roots of trust.
+A hardware root of trust is a set of highly reliable firmware and software components upon which the computing system's trust model is built.
+They form a foundation in hardware for providing one or more critical security functions for the system.
+By leveraging hardware roots of trust while a computing device traverses the supply chain, we can maintain trust in the computing device throughout its operational lifecycle.

+Platform firmware and its associated configuration data is critical to the trustworthiness of a computing system [2].
+Because of the highly privileged position platform firmware has with hardware, in this prototype we also leverage a system firmware integrity detection component that includes mechanisms for detecting when platform firmware code and critical data have been corrupted.
+These mechanisms complement the hardware authenticity process described above.

+This project addresses several processes, including:

+- how to create verifiable descriptions of components and platforms, which may be done by original equipment manufacturers (OEMs), platform integrators, and even IT departments; - how to verify the integrity and provenance of computing devices and components within the single transaction between an OEM and a customer; and - how to continuously monitor the integrity of computing devices and components at subsequent stages in the system lifecycle in the operational environment.